ManicJamie/speedruncom-apiv2-docs/endpoints/POST/GetAuditLogList.md

-Gets the audit log (supermod only?)
+Gets the audit log (supermod only)

 # Parameters
 - gameId